-It’s familiar to any parent: First comes the sniffles, then the congestion—and finally, a persistent, hacking cough that can drag on for weeks, long after the other upper-respiratory symptoms clear up.
+It’s familiar to parents who’ve dealt with coughing kids: First comes the sniffles, then the congestion—and finally, a persistent, hacking cough that can drag on for weeks, long after the other upper-respiratory symptoms clear up.

 Why is that?
 And more importantly, what’s a parent to do?

 Here, pediatricians from Yale University Medicine—including specialists in emergency medicine, allergies, and immunology—talk about colds, allergies, asthma, and the dangers of over-the-counter medications.
 Their 5 tips for parents dealing with coughing kids might help everyone in your house feel—and sleep—a little better.

 Coughs usually start with a viral upper-respiratory infection (also known as a cold).
 But sometimes the cold is not as dramatic as people might expect, says Annette Cameron, a pediatrician.

 “You don’t necessarily have the full burden of symptoms.
 There might just be a slight runny nose, congestion, maybe a low-grade fever and then, this cough,” she says.
 “The cough tends to linger the longest and can last for up to two weeks.
 This is when parents come in and ask, ‘Why is my child coughing when there are no other symptoms?'”

 The answer, Cameron often tells parents, is that there are other mild symptoms they aren’t recognizing—or they forgot about them as they’ve all gone away, except for the cough.

 A cough is the body’s way of defending itself, Cameron says.
 “If you have a runny nose and some congestion, you might get post-nasal drip, which can irritate the bronchioles (small passageways in the lungs) and cause coughing,” she explains.
 “Coughing is a way to clear the lungs and expel mucus.”